"People don't spend sixty bucks on a game they know they can beat."

 - The main games in general get this accusation from more competitive players who have every last bit of the system memorized.
 Most fans seem to forget that the series tries to appeal to all ages, and that contrary to their beliefs, not everybody plays the game the same way they do.

-- Similarly, you could find a lot more places that sells lemonades, or people who were medical trainers, so that people complained about it being too easy to get from town to town without fainting.
+- In Pokémon Black and White some complained about Poison becoming like Burn; you couldn't faint anymore while walking on the overworld.
+Also, Burn halves your attack, so Poison lost its own unique disadvantage.
+You could find a lot more places that sell Lemonades, or NP Cs who were medical trainers, so people complained about it being too easy to get from town to town without fainting.

 - Pokémon X and Y are already looking like major offenders.
-There's the revised, more generous Experience system, where all Pokémon that take part in battle get full XP; the fact that your mons get XP when you catch a wild Pokémon (and there are plenty of them to catch); the first gym leader, Viola, has level 10-12 mons that can easily be dealt with; and you get the Exp.
-Share immediately after (which gives XP to all your party).
+There's the revised, more generous Experience system, where all Pokémon that take part in battle get full EXP; the fact that your mons get EXP when you catch a wild Pokémon (and there are plenty of them to catch); the first Gym Leader, Viola, has level 10-12 mons that can easily be dealt with (and she's one of the harder Gym Leaders); and you get the Exp.
+Share immediately after (which gives EXP to all your party, much like Gen. I, but with the aforementioned full EXP for everyone).
 By the time you reach Lumiose City, which is not much after, you get False Swipe as a TM, which is great to catch wild Pokémon (somewhat mitigated by the fact that, among mons you could find before that point, Beedrill and Farfetch'd are pretty much the only ones that can learn it).
-All of this is compounded by the fact that the game hands you good Pokemon on a regular basis; if you picked up the game soon after the release date you can download a Torchic with its hidden ability (and it has a typing that makes it useful against the first few gyms), the professor gives you a Gen1 starter when you reach Lumiose City, you can get both Lapras and Lucario for free, and the game forces you to capture the version legendary to beat the game.
+All of this is compounded by the fact that the game hands you good Pokémon on a regular basis; if you picked up the game soon after the release date you could download a Torchic with its Hidden Ability and Mega Stone (and it has a typing that makes it useful against the first few Gyms), the professor gives you a Gen. I starter when you reach Lumiose City, you can get both Lapras and Lucario for free, and the game forces you to capture the version legendary to beat the game.
 It's entirely possible to reach the endgame with a decent team without ever having to catch anything.
 This easiness seems justified by the huge number of mons, as it makes it easier to catch and train them.

 - Gaiden Game Suikoden Tierkreis is often bashed by a portion of Suikoden fans for being much easier than the main games.
 And that's just one of the reasons why they refuse to support this game...